NathanZC/discordtool-electron/README.md

 - Target specific channels using Channel ID for precise control

 ### Find Closed DMs
+- batch open closed DMs functionality (discord limits to 1000 open DMs at a time)
 - Locate and recover closed DM channels using your Discord data file
 - Filter between open and closed DMs to focus on what you need
 - Easily reopen closed conversations with a single click